Purchasing a Broker/Dealer

-We have been assisting clients with the purchase or sale of broker/dealers and the related application process FINRA since 2003.
-At times, clients will come to us with the need for a broker/dealer, and often, the best way to accomplish that goal is to purchase a broker/dealer.
-We have years of experience and expertise in putting these deals together to benefit all parties involved.
+We have been assisting clients with the purchase or sale of broker/dealers and the related FINRA application process since 2003.
+At times, clients will come to us with the need for a broker/dealer, and often, the best way to accomplish that goal is to buy a broker/dealer.
+We have years of experience and vast expertise in putting these deals together to benefit all parties involved.

 One advantage to purchasing an existing broker/dealer rather than starting one from scratch is the amount of time involved.
 In purchasing an existing broker/dealer, if the deal is structured properly, you can be operational and conducting business in a very short period of time.
 Our services include an initial assessment of the situation, presentation of various suitable alternatives, and other possible options to consider.

-Please note that it is important to conduct thorough due-diligence prior to buying an existing broker/dealer.
+Please note that it is important to conduct thorough due-diligence before you buy a broker/dealer.
 It is our experience that a successor firm could be named liable for business conducted by the predecessor firm.
 Broker/dealer acquisitions are ideal when the predecessor firm has no prior operating history.
 You are advised to talk to an attorney regarding successor liability, which will involve corporate law and not FINRA or the SEC.
 Additionally, when acquiring a broker/dealer, you must ensure that all compliance documents are delivered to the successor firm.
 Historical records will be subject to future FINRA and/or SEC audits and examinations.